alonsovazqueztena/sign_language_detection/README.md

 - Python 3.11.9
 - PIP 25.0.1
 - Windows 11 or Ubuntu 20.04
-- Nvidia GPU (to use CUDA)
+- Computer Webcam, USB Webcam or IP Camera

-- Computer Webcam
+Follow these steps to ensure the program can be executed:
 ```bash
 # Clone repository
 git clone https://github.com/alonsovazqueztena/sign_language_detection.git